Skoda Kodiaq review

 You might think a 1.4-litre engine can’t be enough to shift a car as big as a Kodiaq, but it has plenty of power and is even quite economical

-You can also get a stronger 190hp 2.0-litre diesel engine that’ll return around 40mpg.
+You can also get a stronger 200hp 2.0-litre diesel engine that’ll return around 40mpg.
 It makes light work of towing heavy trailers or cruising at motorway speed with seven people onboard, but it’s only offered in the higher-spec models; and, unless you need the additional power, it isn’t really worth the extra cash.

-If you’re keeping an eye on the pennies, it makes sense to stick with one of the more efficient front-wheel drive models.
-Only if you regularly drive on slippery roads or plan to take your Skoda Kodiaq off-road should you go for a four-wheel drive version.
+If you’re keeping an eye on the pennies, it makes sense to stick with one of the more efficient front-wheel-drive models.
+Only if you regularly drive on slippery roads or plan to take your Skoda Kodiaq off-road should you go for a four-wheel-drive version.

 Although the Skoda Kodiaq is quite a big car, its light steering and easy controls make it fairly easy to thread through traffic, while its high driving position and standard rear parking sensors mean parking isn’t too stressful, either.
-For extra every model can be fitted with a self-parking system, too.
+For extra, every model can be fitted with a self-parking system, too.

 The Skoda’s large side windows make changing lanes on the motorway pretty stress-free because there’s not much of a blind spot for cars to disappear into.
-However, the windscreen pillars and small rear windscreen create blind spots that are more noticeable than the ones you’ll find in a VW Touran.
+However, the windscreen pillars and small rear windscreen create blind spots that are more noticeable than the ones you’ll find in a VW Touran MPV.

 At low speeds, you’ll certainly feel a few bumps, but once you’re on the motorway, things settle down nicely and the Skoda Kodiaq makes a relaxed long-distance cruiser.
 Admittedly, you’ll notice some wind noise from around the door mirrors at motorway speeds, but it’s not particularly annoying and isn’t any worse than you’ll hear in a VW Tiguan.

-For even more comfort, you can add the optional Dynamic Chassis Control system to four-wheel-drive versions of all but SE cars.
+For even more comfort, you can add the optional Dynamic Chassis Control system to four-wheel-drive versions of all but SE and SE Drive cars.
 Thanks to its adjustable shock absorbers, this allows drivers to choose between three modes – Normal, Comfort and Sport – and that means the car is more comfortable over rough surfaces.